VictoriaMetrics command-line tool (vmctl) provides the following list of actions:

 Retention strings essentially define the two levels of aggregation for our collected series.

-sum-1m-avg would become:
+would become:

-• First order: sum
+- First order:

-• Second order: 1m-avg-none
+- Second order:

-First Order Aggregations#
+First Order Aggregations #

 First-order aggregation addresses how to aggregate any un-mentioned tags.